Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 <details>
   <summary>&#x2757; Note </summary>
 <ul>
   <p>We will be adding and changing various properties in our yaml files from now on.
-If you are curious about what properties you can configure and how you can use the <code>kubectl explain</code> command.
+If you are curious about what properties you can configure and how, you can use the <code>kubectl explain</code> command.
 This will give you a description of the entity and any fields it might have.
 You can navigate down to specific fields, or you can also ask for a recursive explanation.
 Below are a few commands you can try out.</p>

 ```powershell
 kubectl explain pod